 Another factor that helps immensely, is to talk to the developers or the business analysts (when available) to get a confirmation on our understanding or clarifications in case of doubts.

-When none of these situations work, we can just conceptualize the application based on our previous IT application experience and create the basic set of test scripts.
+When none of these situations works, we can just conceptualize the application based on our previous IT application experience and create the basic set of test scripts.
 When testing phase comes up, we can set up a portion of test cycle time and do some test case management (make the already created scripts perfect) so we have the doc for the next phases.

 The key is to make sure that all the testers know about all the modules and that there is no knowledge concentration in one place.
 Involving everyone in test script peer reviews, defect meetings and KT sessions is going to ensure that everyone is aware of the application to the best extent possible.

-Also, by encouraging the concept of team work we can have the team members collaborate, help and aid each other for better productivity.
+Also, by encouraging the concept of teamwork we can have the team members collaborate, help and aid each other for better productivity.

 Regular follow up meetings also help the process very much.